A sweet, twisted fix for metalheads, artists, and Horror junkies.

-Sean Byrne brilliantly marries horror and heavy Metal music in to The Devil’s Candy (2015), an indie horror flick released in limited theaters last March this year, but premiered two years ago on the 2015 Toronto International Film Festival.
+Sean Byrne brilliantly marries horror and heavy Metal music into The Devil’s Candy (2015), an indie horror flick released in limited theaters last March this year, but premiered two years ago on the 2015 Toronto International Film Festival.

 Whenever I watch a horror movie, I always focus on the story and ask, “Is this a compelling story?
 Will I care about the characters?”
 Fortunately, in this movie, I got the answers that I wanted.

-The plot is a simple nightmare–a young family of three moves in to an affordable house, dismisses the house’s bad vibes, and then shit happens.
+The plot is a simple nightmare–a young family of three moves into an affordable house, dismisses the house’s bad vibes, and then shit happens.
 Jesse Hellman is a sensitive and doting father to his daughter, Zooey and a caring husband to his loving wife, Astrid.
-However, Jesse who is a struggling painter, starts to neglect them after hearing a satanic voice in the house.
+However, Jesse who is a struggling painter starts to neglect them after hearing a satanic voice in the house.
 It hypnotizes him to paint gruesome images of children burning in hell.
 Meanwhile, a mentally disturbed killer, Ray Smile, hears the same satanic voice, which he calls “him”.
 Ray torments the family and pursues Zooey, as he is told by “him” that she’s the sweetest candy Ray will ever taste.

 Yes, it has the usual horror tropes, but the characters are incredibly fleshed out–the kind of movie characters you really care about.
-Ethan Embry as Jesse and Kiara Glasco as Zooey did a terrific job at portraying a metal-loving father and daughter tandem.
+Ethan Embry as Jesse and Kiara Glasco as Zooey did a terrific job of portraying a metal-loving father and daughter tandem.
 Embry’s eyes are so gentle.
 The rapport between these actors was present thus making them convincing.
-Despite that, I felt that Shiri Appleby‘s Astrid could have benefited on a few more minutes of character exposure.
+Despite that, I felt that Shiri Appleby‘s Astrid could have benefited from a few more minutes of character exposure.
 What really crept me out was Pruitt Taylor Vince as Ray.
 That guy was creepy as hell.
 Hands down.
 His portrayal of the deranged, childlike Ray was so spot-on.
 This guy is really up there together with John Goodman’s Howard in 10 Cloverfield Lane (2016).